 This introduction is not part of the Import Health Standard (IHS), but is intended to indicate its general effect.

 Purpose

-An IHS specifies the requirements for importing risk goods into New Zealand from all countries.
-This IHS specifies the requirements that must be met when importing fresh tarua into New Zealand.
+An IHS specifies the requirements for importing risk goods into New Zealand.
+This IHS specifies the requirements that must be met when importing fresh banana leaf into New Zealand.

 Background